tambapps/groovy-shell-user-manual/index.md

   def e = newEpisodes[0]
   title = "${e.title} is out!"
 } else {
-  setNotificationBigText(true)
-  title = "Many episodes are out!" message = "- " + newEpisodes*.title.join("\n- ")
+  // shell work function to make the Android notification test bigger setNotificationBigText(true) title = "Many episodes are out!" message = "- " + newEpisodes*.title.join("\n- ")
 }

-// set the notification that will be displayed at the end
+// shell work functions to set the notification that will be displayed at the end
 // of this shell work
 setFinalTitle title
 setFinalMessage message